sparkapi/sparkql/GRAMMAR.md

 is a living document generated from the reference implementation at https://github.com/sparkapi/sparkql.
 ### Precedence Rules
-Unless otherwise specified, SparkQL follows SQL precendence conventions for operators and conjunctions.
+SparkQL And and Or both have the same precedence.
+Unless otherwise specified, SparkQL follows SQL precendence conventions for other operators and conjunctions.
 Unary minus is always tied to value, such as for negative numbers.